theodox/tadwtf/tadwtf_slides.md

-^ so, I did what I'm sure somebody in this room does and tried to google up some pictures I could use to illustrate the idea
+^ so, I did what I'm sure somebody in this room does and tried to google up some pictures I could use to illustrate the idea ^ This a tricky job because it's hard to describe what we do.

 ^ note - 3-4 sentences per slide in the next section
 ___